MasterOfWebM/WebM-Converter/readme.md

 Currently she can:

 * Automatically calculate the bitrate needed for a given size
+* Checks the size of the outputted video to see if it worked properly
+  * If it didn't, then it gives recommendations to fix the file size
 * Scale the video
 * Crop the video
 * Seek to a custom time